openhab/openhab-docs/configuration/items.md

 Next navigate to the Thing that has the Channel to link to the Item.

-Click on the expand icon to the right of the Channel to link to the Item and press the `+` next to "Linked items."
+Click on the expand icon to the right of the Channel to link to the Item and press the `+` next to "Linked Items."

 Select the Item from the list and press "Link".